brhat/Mendel-Services/buildbot/README.md

 Builders are assigned to jobs (defined by factories).
 Finally, schedulers trigger builds on the actual workers.

-For a detailed overview, plese refer to http://docs.buildbot.net/latest/manual/introduction.html
+For a detailed overview, please refer to http://docs.buildbot.net/latest/manual/introduction.html

 ## Setup / Configuration
-The file master.cfg is the main config file of buildbot, docker-compose.yml handles all services involved.
+The file master.cfg is the main configuration file of buildbot, docker-compose.yml handles all services involved.
 ### master.cfg
 Everything is pre-configured in this setup and does not require much changes.
 Please refer to http://docs.buildbot.net/latest/manual/configuration/ for details, as a detailed explanation is beyond the scope of this README.